core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For the operation of HTTP-to-CoAP reverse proxies, see the last paragraph of {{sec-proxy-forward}} which applies also to the case of reverse-proxies.

 ## Congestion Control ## {#sec-congestion}
 CoAP group requests may result in a multitude of responses from different nodes, potentially causing congestion.
-Therefore, both the sending of IP multicast requests and the sending of the unicast CoAP responses to these multicast requests should be conservatively controlled.
+Therefore, both the sending of CoAP group requests and the sending of the unicast CoAP responses to these group requests should be conservatively controlled.

 CoAP {{RFC7252}} reduces IP multicast-specific congestion risks through the following measures: